csswizardry/csswizardry.github.com/_posts/2023-10-16-what-is-the-maximum-max-age.md

   - Caching
   - Cache-Control
 show_taxonomy: true
 meta: "How long?!
-RFC9111 lets max-age reach 68 years—far beyond the usual one that developers set.
+RFC9111 lets max-age reach 68 years — far beyond the usual one that developers set.
 Here are the raw numbers, the spec, and when to use it."
 reading-time: 4
 faq:
   - question: "What is the maximum value for cache-control’s max-age?"
-    answer: "Most teams stick to one year, but RFC9111 states caches MUST honour any value up to 2,147,483,648 seconds—68 years—the largest signed 32-bit integer."
+    answer: "Most teams stick to one year, but RFC9111 states caches MUST honour any value up to 2,147,483,648 seconds — 68 years — the largest signed 32-bit integer."
   - question: "Should I swap my 31536000s for 2147483648s?"
     answer: "Maybe, but only for truly immutable, fingerprinted assets.
 HTML and API responses should keep short or revalidated lifetimes to avoid serving stale data."
 main: "/wp-content/uploads/2023/10/max-max-age-main.png"